-I try to set a positive example for my kids to practice kindness and come from a place of love.
+I try to set a positive example for my kids and come from a place of love.
 Ryder experienced a bit of bullying at school a few years back and I know kids will be kids but there is no excuse.
 Parents should always teach their children kindness and love.
-The kindness starts with us and grows with our children.
+It starts with us and grows with our children.

 Having a public job and being active on social media opens me up to a lot of criticism from readers, trolls and sometimes even fellow influencers and moms.
 On my blog I open up about my motherhood experiences, the trips we take and the exciting events we participate in.
 I am also open and honest about very personal things and struggles I have gone through as a mom, a wife and a woman.
 As much as I try to keep my head up, I take every negative comment to heart.
 As women and entrepreneurs we should be lifting each other up and supporting each other, not dragging each other through the mud.
 Words hurt—but a few words can also turn your day around—even turn your life around!

 The Kindness Rocks Project is growing and taking hold with a Kindness Rocks Curriculum, where you can cultivate kindness in the classroom and teach, learn and grow with your students.
-Megan also offers talks and skype sessions to inspire and express kindness.
+Megan also offers talks and skype sessions to inspire kids to be kind.
 So many people have been touched by the Kindness Rocks Project that Megan has a book coming out sharing different stories and experiences!
-Kindness is contagious so why not practice kindness every day and pay-it-forward with a message on a rock for someone to discover!
+Kindness is contagious so why not practice every day and pay-it-forward with a message on a rock for someone to discover!